wadeallen/uccdga/content/service.md

 service:
   enable : true
-  title : "Who We are at The United Church" description : "The United Church is a strong community of Christians who seek to glorify God. </br> We seek to do this in a number of ways."
+  title : "Who We are at The United Church" description : "The United Church is a community of Christians who seek to glorify God. </br> We seek to do this in a number of ways."
   service_item:
     # service item loop
     - icon : fas fa-praying-hands #https://fontawesome.com/v5.15/icons